 Both public and private schools are permitted to host driver's education courses for youth.
-The youth can take a written exam and obtain an instruction permit from the driver's education school and begin practicing with a licensed instructor.
+After obtaining a learner's permit, a teen driver can begin practicing with a licensed instructor.
+The applicant's parent or guardian is required to complete two hours of instruction concerning the rules and regulations for youth drivers.
 After 120 days with the permit, the youth may apply for a driver's license.
-The driver's education school can issue a driver's license after the teen driver completes 40 hours of driving time, eight hours of driver's safety education, and the final driving test.
+Before obtaining a license, the teen driver must complete 40 hours of driving time, eight hours of driver's safety education, and the final driving test.
+(Conn.
+Gen. Stat. §§ 14-36, 14-36e, 14-36-j (2024).)

 Even after obtaining a driver's license, drivers until the age of 18 have specific rules applicable to only them: